eagle-io/docs/source/topics/nodes/datasource_file/index.rst

 	*Download from FTP site*

-		Connect to a specific FTP Server to collection data files.
+		Connect to an external FTP Server to acquire data files.
 Note: FTP is supported in `passive mode <http://en.wikipedia.org/wiki/File_Transfer_Protocol>`_ only.

 		FTP host
 			Host name or IP address of the FTP Server.